ngblaylock/extract-gsheet/11ty-site/pages/documentation.md

 </script>
 ```

 That's it.
-Options will be coming soon.
-How you consume the data is up to you.
+Your data should be extracted from your published Google Sheet, and you can incorporate it into your website.

 ## Issue Reporting